gcentral/Website/content/VIPM/ni_lib_edvr_input_stream/index.md

 title: "NI EDVR Input Stream Framework"
 externalUrl: https://www.vipm.io/package/ni_lib_edvr_input_stream
 date: 2016-05-19
-summary: "The NI EDVR Input Stream Framework is a ."
+summary: "The NI EDVR Input Stream Framework is a .lvclass and example template that can be used for high rate data streaming applications with instruments that are capable of utilizing the external data value reference data type."
 showSummary: true
 showAuthor: false
 showEdit: false